JPL-IMCE/gov.nasa.jpl.imce.oml.converters/README.md

 - `omlDirectoryConverter -- -cat <oml.catalog.xml> [-out|-d <dir>] -json`

-   Use the `oml.catalog.xml` file to convert all `*.oml.json.zip` files from the OML tabular representation to corresponding OML representations in all 3 formats.
+   Use the `oml.catalog.xml` file to convert all `*.omlzip` files from the OML tabular representation to corresponding OML representations in all 3 formats.

 ### Convert from OML ontologies